John B. Boles: Early life

 John B. Boles was born on October 20, 1943, in Houston, Texas, to Billie and Mary Boles.
 After WWII ended, his parents returned to their hometown of Center, Texas, a rural, racially segregated Bible Belt town.
-They raised cotton and later, chickens; Mr. Boles also drove a taxi.
+They raised cotton, and later, chickens, and Mr. Boles also drove a taxi.
 The family was staunchly Baptist in a town permeated with evangelical Christianity.
-This background--and his lack of awareness of other lifestyles--informed Boles' later historical research.
+This background—and his lack of awareness of other lifestyles—informed Boles' later historical research.

 Young Boles was an avid student, and after high school enrolled at Rice University, where he earned a Bachelor of Arts degree in 1965.
 In 1967, he married classmate Nancy Gaebler, with whom he later had two children.
 He earned a PhD from the University of Virginia in 1969.

 Career

-Boles' career began in 1969 as an assistant professor at Towson State University near Baltimore; within five years he was promoted to full professor.
+Boles' career began in 1969 as an assistant professor at Towson State University near Baltimore, and within five years, he was promoted to full professor.
 Near the end of his ten-year tenure at Towson he was also an NEH Fellow in Anthropology at Johns Hopkins University.
 In 1977 he initiated his long-term relationship with Rice University, working there for a year as visiting editor of the Journal of Southern History.
 In 1978 he moved to New Orleans and taught at Tulane University.
 In 1981, Boles settled at Rice, where he was appointed Allyn R. and Gladys M. Cline Chair in History in 1991 and William P. Hobby Professor of American History from 1997 until his retirement in 2019.

 Boles is the author of numerous books about the social history of the Southern United States, including religious, black, and women's history, and the editor of a dozen more.
 His articles and reviews have been published widely in academic journals.
 For over 30 years, he was the editor the Southern Historical Association's publication, Journal of Southern History, retiring in 2013.
 He served as president of the SHA for the 2017-18 term.